Archy-X/AuraSkills/README.md

 The plugin has sound effects and title texts when skills are leveled up.
 Every Skill has a level progression menu that displays the rewards for all levels, and your current progress.

-_This is in Pre-Alpha development, features are incomplete and there may be many bugs._
+_This is in Alpha development, features are incomplete and there may be many bugs._